-This is Ms. Cahall’s twenty-first year as “The Screen Queen” (www.screenqueen.com), a syndicated radio personality covering the movie beat with an eye toward educating the “Bus Stop Mom” about age-appropriate family viewing of the latest Hollywood releases.
-Her broadcasts over the Saga Communications network reach more than 1 million listeners every week, is picked up on MRQE and is sponsored by PEPSI.
+This is Ms. Cahall’s twenty-first year as “The Screen Queen” (www.screenqueen.com), a syndicated radio personality covering the movie beat with an eye toward educating the ‘Bus Stop Mom’ about age-appropriate family viewing of the latest Hollywood releases.
+Her broadcasts over the Saga Communications network reaches 1 million listeners every week, is picked up on MRQE and is sponsored by PEPSI.
 She is a member of the SEFCA (Southeast Film Critics Association.)

-Stepping outside of her persona of “The Screen Queen” Ms. Cahall has written for national magazines – including Redbook, Seventeen, SELF, Marie Claire, Ladies Home Journal, Reader’s Digest, Men’s Journal, and Bon Appetit.
+Stepping outside of her persona of “The Screen Queen” Ms. Cahall has written for women’s magazines – including Redbook, Seventeen, SELF, Marie Claire, Ladies Home Journal, Reader’s Digest, Men’s Journal, and Bon Appetit.
 In the UK she’s written for RED, GQ and Psychologies magazines…and for the London Times.

 JAMES PATTERSON, Honorary Chairman - In January 2010, the New York Times Magazine featured James Patterson on its cover and hailed him as having “transformed book publishing.”

 In the last decade, James Patterson has sold more books than any other author (according to Bookscan), and in total, James’s books have sold an estimated 300 million copies worldwide.
 In 2013, one out of every five suspense/thriller novels sold was by James Patterson.
 He is the first author to have #1 new titles simultaneously on the New York Times adult and children’s bestsellers lists and is the only author to have five new hardcover novels debut at #1 on the list in one year.
 James Patterson holds the New York Times record for most bestselling novels by a single author, which is also a Guinness World Record.